-372. ADVANCED CURRICULUM PROBLEMS.
+372. CURRICULUM CONSTRUCTION IN BUSINESS EDUCATION.
 (Summer Session only.)
 Four hours credit.

 High school curriculums and courses of study in business subjects will be planned and developed in this course.
+The history, present status, philosophy, and trends of curriculum construction will be discussed.